lfost42/ContactsApp/README.md

 While converting the app to a guestbook, I didn't expect users to want to leave their birthdate so I changed it to date.
 I also didn't expect users to want to post their phone number in the open so that column was deleted.
 At some point I decided to add the Message column which I would have renamed the phone number column if I had known ahead of time I was going to need it.

 ## Issues:
-I think Image properties should have been place in another class.
+I think Image properties should have been place in another class to follow SRP.
 I will revisit that when I study image services further.